grammer-org/gridsome-test/README.md

-# Default starter for Gridsome
+# Default starter for Gridsome's

 This is the project you get when you run `gridsome create new-project`.